jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 Now, looking at the signal traces above, you might notice that the reference sensor pulse is asserted roughly in the middle of the low period of the speed sensor - that is, halfway between two flywheel teeth.
 That's a consequence of the way that the ring gear bolts to the flywheel in the 951.
 But the Motronic program doesn't assume this particular phase relationship.
 It actually checks the state of the speed sensor signal at the moment the ref sensor asserts.
 If it looks like it does in my image, then all is well.
 But if the speed sensor pulse was already high at this moment, that means that the first falling edge that will be counted will be up to half a tooth earlier.
 If this situation occurs, then the program compensates with *another* half-tooth correction, similar to the division rounding error we just noted above.

-Here's a diagram illustrating the normal situation and a couple of other theoretical possiblities:
+Here's a diagram illustrating the normal situation and a couple of other theoretical possiblities, and what correction is needed (if any) for each:

 ![](images/ignition_timing/half_tooth_correction_1.png)